-Before moving to the USA, Drew was a Compositor at Iloura (now Method Studios, Melbourne), where he worked on more than a dozen feature films (good and bad), including Mad Max: Fury Road (good!), which was nominated for an Oscar for its Visual Effects at the 2016 Academy Awards.
-This last fact has little to do with his individual output on Mad Max, but is nonetheless too cool to leave out when writing a bio.
+Before moving to the USA, Drew was a Compositor at Iloura, where he worked on more than a dozen feature films including Mad Max: Fury Road which was nominated for an Oscar for its Visual Effects at the 2016 Academy Awards.

 Prior to his career in VFX, Drew was a Film Editor, earning multiple awards for his work in Advertising and Television which spanned Australia, UK and Japan.
-He was also Post Supervisor and Managing Director of a boutique post house in his home town of Perth, Australia.
+He was also Post Supervisor and Managing Director of First Light Digital, a boutique post facility, in his home town of Perth, Australia.

 He holds a Diploma of Art & Design, Film & Television (1995-1997) and is an active voting member of both the Visual Effects Society (VES), and of the Australian Academy of Cinema and Television Arts (AACTA).
 He has given talks on the integration and production of Visual Effects in 360 and, in his spare time, he enjoys cycling, cracking bad jokes, watching horror films and reminiscing about the glory days of practical effects work.